-- 4.1.3.1 Independence: To preserve neutrality and impartiality of audits, the audit organisation and all audit team members ("auditors") must be independent from the refiner as well as from the refiner's subsidiaries, licensees, contractors, suppliers and companies cooperating in the joint audit.
-This means, in particular, that auditors must not have conflicts of interests with the auditee including business or financial relationships with the auditee (in the form of equity holdings, debt, securities), nor have provided services for the auditee company related to the design, establishment or implementation of the refiner's due diligence practices and/or that of the supply chain actors assessed therein, within a 24 month period prior to the audit. - 4.1.3.2 Competence: Auditors must have the personal attributes as well as scope specific competencies necessary to complete the third party audit.
+- 4.1.3.2 Competence: Auditors must have the personal attributes as well as scope specific competencies necessary to complete the third-party audit.
 Companies may consult internationally recognised auditing standards for detailed requirements on auditor competence when establishing new or revising pre-existing audit standards.
-Personal attributes should include, but are not limited to integrity, objectivity, confidentiality, openmindedness, and professionalism.
+Personal attributes should include, but are not limited to integrity, objectivity, confidentiality, open-mindedness, and professionalism.
 Scope specific competencies include, but are not limited to: - a.
 Auditing principles, procedures and techniques. - b.
 Supply chain due diligence principles, procedures and techniques. - c.
 Gold procurement practices and gold supply chains. - d.
 The social, cultural and historical contexts of the conflict-affected areas of gold origin or transport, including relevant linguistic abilities and culturally appropriate sensitivities for conducting audits. - e.
 The OECD Guidance and Gold Supplement, including the model supply chain policy on minerals from conflict-affected and high-risk areas (Annex I). - 4.1.3.3 Accountability: An Industry Programmes or Institutionalised Mechanism should periodically review and monitor the ability of the auditors to carry out the audit in conformity with an audit programme, based on the objectives, scope and criteria of the audit, judged against audit programme records.